 Hammons is Chair of the Department of Chemistry at Philander Smith College.
 He is a senior scientist at the National Center for Toxicological Research and earned his Ph.D. from Harvard University.
 He has previously served on the Arkansas Racing Commission and the Bradley County Board of Election Commissioners.
 This appointment by Governor Beebe expires April 1, 2017.

-John C. (Smokey) Campbell III, Secretary-Treasurer , Hot Springs
+John C. (Smokey) Campbell III, Vice Chair , Hot Springs

 Campbell spent most of his life in Helena and now resides in Hot Springs.
 He was in banking for many years and continues to operate farming interests in the Arkansas Delta.
 He formerly served on the Arkansas Claims Commission and the Arkansas Rural Development Commission.
 This appointment by Senator Bob Johnson expires April 1, 2015.